|

 because this is the one

-millionth time we’ve had to point out that telling someone
+millionth time I’ve had to point out that telling someone

 you disagree with